base-org/web/apps/base-docs/base-camp/docs/contracts-and-basic-functions/basic-types.md

 Flavors chosenFlavor = Flavors.Coffee;
 ```

-Enums can be explicitly cast two and from `uint`, but not implicitly.
+Enums can be explicitly cast to and from `uint`, but not implicitly.
 They are limited to 256 members.

 ---